YieldStudio/laravel-mailjet-notifier/README.md

 MAIL_FROM_ADDRESS=
 MAIL_FROM_NAME=
 MAILJET_SMS_SENDER=
+MAILJET_DRY=true|false
 ```

 Make sure that MAIL_FROM_ADDRESS is an authenticated email on Mailjet, otherwise your emails will not be sent by the Mailjet API.

 MAILJET_SMS_SENDER should be between 3 and 11 characters in length, only alphanumeric characters are allowed.

+When the dry mode is enabled, Mailjet API isn't called.

 You can publish the configuration file with: